 Alison Thomas has been a member of the 92nd Street Y School of Music faculty since 1998, teaching private piano lessons.
 She earned her MM at Manhattan School of Music and her PhD in piano performance at New York University.
 She has appeared as soloist with the Stephens Symphony, New Orleans Civic Symphony, Ecoutez!
 Chamber Orchestra, and the West End Winds.
 She has been invited for repeat performances on the Ateliers Concerts series in Paris and Music at Midday in New Orleans, as well as the Leschetizky Association's Tenri Concert Series and the 92 Street Y's Meet the Virtuoso series.
 Ms. Thomas also maintains a private teaching studio, runs her own publishing firm, the Hudson River Press, and composes and writes about music.

-Antonio Truyols is an educator, composer and performer with a Bachelor's Degree in Jazz Studies from UNC Greensboro and Master's Degree in Film Composition from NYU.
-In addition to teaching ...
+Antonio Truyols is an educator, composer, and performer with a Bachelor's Degree in Jazz Studies from UNC Greensboro and a Master's Degree in Film Composition from NYU.
+In addition to teach ...

-Antonio Truyols is an educator, composer and performer with a Bachelor's Degree in Jazz Studies from UNC Greensboro and Master's Degree in Film Composition from NYU.
-In addition to teaching at 92Y, he is currently a Lead Teacher at the Harmony Program, an El-Sistema inspired non-profit organization.
-He served as Faculty at the Music Academy of North Carolina where he specialized in improvised music and led youth ensembles.
-As the Music Director for the Prebyterian Church of the Covenant, Truyols has led bell choirs, adult choirs and children's choirs in performances across the east coast.
+Antonio Truyols is an educator, composer, and performer with a Bachelor's Degree in Jazz Studies from UNC Greensboro and a Master's Degree in Film Composition from NYU.
+In addition to teaching at the 92Y, he teaches at the Academy of St. Joseph and serves as Music Director at Broadway Presbyterian Church.
+He served as Faculty at the Music Academy of North Carolina where he specialized in improvised music and led youth ensembles, bell choirs, as well as adult and children's choirs in performances across the east coast.

 Peter Yarin is a NYC-based pianist, whose unique approach to teaching, writing and performing, bridges classical, contemporary and jazz styles.
 Featured on the Grammy-winning recording Music fr ...